 What E-Trade Offers

-E-Trade offers Solo 401(k)s that give account holders access to online trading in any number of listed securities.
+E-Trade offers solo 401(k)s that give account holders access to online trading in any number of listed securities.
 E-Trade even gives you full trading access from your phone or mobile device.
-They have a trading platform that is built around their clients’ needs.
+It has a trading platform that is built around its clients’ needs.
 E-Trade is good for investors who want access to many types of securities and the ability to trade them actively.

-E-Trade opens up investor options within a 401(k) to almost any listed security including:
+E-Trade opens up investor options within a solo 401(k) to almost any listed security, including:

-- Stocks – Investors can trade in shares in most listed companies through E-Trade.
+- Stocks: Investors can trade in shares in most listed companies.

-- Bonds – Though known primarily for trading stocks, E-Trade gives investors access to more than 30,000 types of fixed income products.
+- Bonds: Although known primarily for trading stocks, E-Trade gives investors access to more than 30,000 types of fixed income products.

-- Mutual Funds – E-Trade isn’t the best option for mutual funds, but investors on their platform have access to several thousand third-party options.
+- Mutual funds: E-Trade isn’t the best option for mutual funds, but investors on their platform can access several thousand third-party options.

-- Options – Through E-Trade’s platform, account holders can also trade in options contracts on underlying securities.
+- Options: Account holders can also trade in options contracts on underlying securities.

-In addition to its core offering, E-Trade also offers additional services including:
+In addition to its core offering, E-Trade also offers additional services:

-- Mobile Access – As an online provider, E-Trade provides clients with full access to their banking and brokerage services online.
-They also provide greater flexibility for banking and trading through mobile devices than is typical with most providers.
+- Mobile access: As an online provider, E-Trade provides clients with full access to their banking and brokerage services online.
+It also provides greater flexibility for banking and trading through mobile devices than is typical with most providers.

-E-Trade was founded as an online discount brokerage firm focused on giving people quick access to their accounts for low-cost trading.
-However, E-Trade has built out its services around retirement benefits and other client needs.
-The firm now grants Solo 401(k) accounts permits account holder the same degree of trading flexibility and many of the same services.
+Although E-Trade was founded as an online discount brokerage firm, it has built out its services around retirement benefits and other client needs.
+The firm now grants solo 401(k) account holders the same degree of trading flexibility and many of the same services.
 Solo 401(k) users can even borrow against retirement assets—a service usually found in more traditional banking institutions or alternative online providers.